kanselarij-vlaanderen/file-bundling-service/README.md

 Request the creation of an archive.

 ##### Request
-The files to archive should be specified in the request body as follows:
+The files to archive should be specified in the request body as an array of JSONAPI objects:
 ```js
 {
   "data": [